-- 12. Hair and makeup should provide a neat and natural appearance in compliance with these standards: - a.
+- 11. Hair and makeup should provide a neat appearance in compliance with these standards: - a.
 Hair should be clean, neat, and away from the face. - b.
-Faces must be clean shaven; sideburns cannot extend below the bottom of the earlobe. - c.
-No distracting hair styles/wigs (e.g., no symbols, suggestive marks or words shaved into hair). - d.
-No distracting makeup or other cosmetics; only nude, natural, or skin toned colors (e.g., no bright or saturated colors; no glitter). - e.
-Contacts should be a natural eye color (i.e., green, hazel, brown, blue). - 13.
+No distracting hair styles/wigs (e.g., no symbols, suggestive marks or words shaved into hair). - c.
+No distracting makeup or other cosmetics; only nude, natural, or skin toned colors (e.g., no bright or saturated colors; no glitter). - d.
+Contacts should be a natural eye color (i.e., green, hazel, brown, blue). - 12.
 No excessive jewelry: - a.
-No jewelry that may present a safety concern. - 14.
+No jewelry that may present a safety concern. - 13.
 No body ornamentation should be visible: - a.
 No nose rings, tongue rings, gauges/plugs/tapers/spacers, or other body piercings (other than ear piercings). - b.
-No body ornamentation that promotes alcohol, tobacco, drugs, violence, cult, or gang related activity, etc. - 15.
-When outerwear (hoodies, coats, etc.) is necessitated by weather conditions: - a.
+No body ornamentation that promotes alcohol, tobacco, drugs, violence, cult, or gang related activity, etc. - 14.
+When outerwear is necessitated by weather conditions: - a.
 Appropriate attire should be worn underneath outerwear. - b.
-No hoods may be worn indoors. - c.
 No dusters or trench coats are allowed.